codecasts/spa-starter-kit/README.md

 # Codecast's SPA Boilerplate

-This package contains two separate projects to act as a starting point for an SPA: a Vue.js project (created with vue-cli + webpack template) and a Laravel 5.3 project.
+This package contains two separate projects to act as a starting point for a Single Page Application: a Vue.js project (created with vue-cli + webpack template) and a Laravel 5.3 project.

-They're not just newly created projects but a fully working application that can be modified and expanded to become your own application.
+They're not just freshly created projects but a fully working application that can be modified and expanded to become your own application.

 ## Features

-1. list
+1. Client side
+    .
+Vue.js 2.0 project create with vue-cli + webpack template
+    .
+Centralized state management with Vuex
+    .
+Routes management with Vue-router
+    .
+Authentication with JWT
+    .
+HTTP requests with Axios

-2. features
+2. Server side
-3. here
+    .
+Laravel 5.3
+    .
+Authentication with JWT
+    .
+Web service RESTful with Dingo (soon)

 ## Installation